orbit-love/panoramica-docs/blog/2023-07-26-introducting-panoramica/index.md

 request reviews, and of course GitHub Discussions.
 Not all community data is conversational, but most of it is.

 As community builders, we know how important conversations are.
 They are the conduit through which connections are made, information is shared, and work is done.
-Back in April, **I started to explore ways that Orbit could bring more insights to users by looking at the conversation level vs. single activities**.
-At the same time, I started looking at how Orbit could help our users leverage AI and the rapid advancement of LLMs in the context of community building. **Since many LLMs are optimized for conversations _with humans_, I thought they might also be very good at analyzing conversations _between humans_**.
+Back in April, I started to explore ways that Orbit could bring more insights to users by looking at the conversation level vs. single activities.
+At the same time, I started looking at how Orbit could help our users leverage AI and the rapid advancement of LLMs in the context of community building.
+Since many LLMs are optimized for conversations _with humans_, I thought they might also be very good at analyzing conversations _between humans_.

 Together, these two investigations led to Panoramica.
 As I got underway with "conversationalizing" Orbit's data, I saw first-hand how tricky it could be.
 Orbit has integrations to dozens